Let’s See レッツ・シー ArtSpace @ HeluTrans, Singapore28 September - 27 October 2024

 ArtSpace @ Helutrans, Singapore

-With special thanks to cooperating colleagues: Tomio Koyama Gallery, ANOMALY, KAYOKOYUKI, 4649, XYZ Collective, ShugoArts, Hagiwara Projects, Nonaka-Hill & Crèvecœur.
+With special thanks to cooperating colleagues: Tomio Koyama Gallery, ANOMALY, KAYOKOYUKI, 4649, XYZ collective, ShugoArts, Hagiwara Projects, Nonaka-Hill & Crèvecœur.

 Born 1981, Tokyo, Japan